carledwards/miniircd/README.md

 Carl's Changes
 --------------

-Added support to allowing my IRC chat client to communicate to multiple Pinnocio boards (http://pinocc.io) at the same time.
+Added support by allowing an IRC client to communicate to one or more serial boards (e.g. Pinnocio http://pinocc.io) at the same time.

-To use, open up using the serial port as the channel name (e.g. #/dev/tty.usbmodem14111).
+To use this, open up the serial port by specifying it as the channel name (e.g. #/dev/tty.usbmodem14111).
+This will open up a local serial on the machine running the miniircd.
+All chats are directed to the serial port and responses are automatically written back by a serial-port user.

-This will open up a local serial on the machine running a miniircd instance using the serial parameters 115200,N,8,1.
-All chats made by you be sent to the serial port and responses will be written back from a serial-port user.
+The baked-in serial port parameters are 115200,8,N,1.

 Description
 -----------